FAQ's about Plywood Paneling

 6 - So, how do you ship your 4x8 paneling?

-4x8 plywood paneling orders are put together, normally in 24 to 48 hours, with panel edge and corner protection and then are
+4x8 plywood paneling orders are put together, normally in 5 to 10 business days, with panel edge and corner protection and then are

 banded securely to a wooden pallet.
 The panels are shipped on a Common Carrier truck (an 18-wheeler) because the pallets are too